YusufBhatti/PPE_Project/PPE_Scripts/README.txt

-Author: Yusuf Bhatti, (based on Duncan Watson-Paris PPE Scripts), y.bhatti@sron.nl
+Author: Yusuf Bhatti, (Significantly modified from Duncan Watson-Paris PPE Scripts), y.bhatti@sron.nl

 Information on how to install and run an ECHAM-HAM PPE